graphprotocol/0x-subgraph/README.md

 * Exchange.sol / MExchangeCore.sol
     * event CancelUpTo - It would not be very useful and it will emit the Cancel events for all orders that get cancelled

+Contracts Not Included
+* TokenRegistry.sol (v1)
+    * This is not included because it was removed after v1, since 0x could not keep up with the tokens being add
+* TokenTransferProxy.sol (v1)
+    * This was not included because it just authorizes the Exchange contract, and only gets emitted once
+* ERC20Proxy.sol (v2)
+    * This was not included because it just authorizes the Exchange contract, and only gets emitted once
+* ERC721Proxy.sol (v2)
+    * This was not included because it just authorizes the Exchange contract, and only gets emitted once

 This can be used for the Kovan, Ropsten and Mainnet contracts.
 In order to do so the `subgraph.yaml` file will need to have the contract addresses changed to point to the